civboot/civlua/notes/generics.md

 to make sure the basic plumbing works.
 I need to take a 6 month break from personal projects as I can't focus on anything else while I work on this.

-For basic usage see "Generic Types" in `metaty.lua`
+For basic usage see "Generic Types" in `metaty.lua` (at commit d5db3b4)

 The basic process is that `Checker.gen` holds the names of all currently defined genvars (`g'A'` has name "A").
 As it type checks it updates the current